Mario-RC/dstc11_track4_robust_multilingual_metrics/dstc11/track4-provided-datasets.md

 During the test phase, a new set of 2k turn-level (~700 dialog-level) manually curated multilingual corpus (Spanish and Chinese) along with their turn-level and dialog-level human evaluation annotations will be provided to participants to test models for both tasks.
 This corpus will be manually checked to guarantee its quality and high correlation with the original dialogues.

-Furthermore, in order to check the generalization capabilities of the proposed metrics from the participant, the test data will include a new dataset of human-chatbot interactions with ~2k turns (~60 dialogues) and the following dimensions (annotations) to evaluate:
+Furthermore, in order to check the generalization capabilities of the proposed metrics from the participant, the test data will include a new dataset of human-chatbot interactions with ~2k turns (~60 dialogues).

-* Turn-level: Relevant, Appropriateness and Content Richness.
-* Dialogue-level: Overall, Coherence and Likeability/Engageness.

 # Datasets Summary